BeamMW/docs-gitbook/dev/guides/building-beam.md

 ## Ubuntu and desktop server

-### Ubuntu  18.04&#x20;
+### Ubuntu  18.04

 #### Desktop

 {% hint style="info" %}
 The instructions below are valid for a default **Ubuntu 18.04.03 Desktop LTS install**.
-For older systems, verify that steps 1, 2 & 4 do not overwrite or conflict with more recent versions of `CMake` and `boost` previously installed on your machine.&#x20;
+For older systems, verify that steps 1, 2 & 4 do not overwrite or conflict with more recent versions of `CMake` and `boost` previously installed on your machine.
 {% endhint %}

 1. Install dependencies: